-One thing I’ve realised is that too many investment decisions are made based on judgements influenced by widely held beliefs about someone’s age, gender, education and race.
+Gender Bias – One thing I’ve realised is that too many investment decisions are made based on judgments influenced by widely held beliefs about someone’s age, gender, education, and race.

-Yang Liu, the founder of JoeyWears – a high performing men’s underwear company – and a former a VC, shares her experience of how she defies gender bias when facing investors.
+Yang Liu, the founder of JustWears (formerly known as JoeyWears) – a high performing men’s underwear company – and a former a VC, shares her experience of how she defies gender bias when facing investors.

 “First impressions matters as some investors like to bucket founders into two groups: ‘promising or not promising’.